JuliaEnergy/PowerDynamics.jl/docs/src/julia_pkgbasics.md

 ```

-If instead you start Julia *directly in the project environment*, the manifest pins `@1.3` from the start, Revise's reference to `OrderedCollections` resolves into that same `@1.3`, and only Revise's small precompile cache (in the global env) gets invalidated:
+If instead you start Julia *directly in the project environment*, the manifest pins `@1.3` from the start, Revise's reference to `OrderedCollections` resolves into that same `@1.3`, and only Revise's small precompile cache (in the global env) gets invalidated.
 That's much better!

 The takeaway: pick the right environment **before** starting Julia, not after.